 According to the package insert, the suggested dosing is 50 mcg/kg of body weight although some clinical studies report greater success at a 75 mcg/kg dose.3 Because the antibodies are concentrated, a treatment with anti-D requires less product and a shorter infusion time than IVIg.
 Premedication with paracetamol/acetaminophen, or corticosteroids is advised to reduce the risk of fever and chills.6

-Side effects developed following 7% of infusions and included headaches, chills, fever and body aches.
+Side effects developed following seven percent of infusions and included headaches, chills, fever and body aches.
 A remote risk of anaphylaxis (shock response) exists for patients with hypersensitivity to blood products.4,5

 Patients should immediately report symptoms of back pain, shaking chills, fever, discolored urine, decreased urine output, sudden weight gain, fluid retention/edema and/or shortness of breath to their physicians.4,5